 21. Membership

-(1) The Conservation Commission comprises 9 members appointed by the Governor on the nomination of the Minister.
+(1) The Commission comprises 7 members appointed by the Governor on the nomination of the Minister.

-(2) Before making a nomination under subsection (1) the Minister is to publish in a daily newspaper circulating throughout the State a notice calling for expressions of interest in appointment to the office of Conservation Commission member.
+(2) Before making a nomination under subsection (1) the Minister is to publish in a daily newspaper circulating throughout the State a notice calling for expressions of interest in appointment to the office of Commission member.

-(3) Subject to subsection (4) and section 22, the members are to be persons who, in the opinion of the Minister —

-(a) have knowledge of and experience in —
+(3) Subject to subsection (4) and section 22, the members are to be persons who, in the opinion of the Minister, have knowledge and experience or a particular function or vocational interest which is relevant to the functions of the Commission.

-(i) the conservation or management of biodiversity; or

-(ii) environmental management, including the management of the natural environment for use for recreational purposes; or

-(iii) the sustainable use of natural resources;

-or

-(b) have a particular function or vocational interest relevant to the functions of the Conservation Commission,

-and who, in the opinion of the Minister, are able to make a contribution to the functions of the Conservation Commission.

-(4) One member is to be a person who, in the opinion of the Minister —

-(a) has knowledge of and experience in Aboriginal cultural and Aboriginal heritage matters relevant to the functions of the Conservation Commission; and
+(4) One member is to be a person who, in the opinion of the Minister, has knowledge of and experience in Aboriginal cultural and Aboriginal heritage matters relevant to the functions of the Commission.

-(b) is able to make a contribution to the functions of the Conservation Commission.

-(5) The Governor is to appoint, on the nomination of the Minister, 2 of the members to be the chairman of the Conservation Commission and the deputy chairman of the Conservation Commission respectively.
+(5) The Governor is to appoint, on the nomination of the Minister, 2 of the members to be the chairman of the Commission and the deputy chairman of the Commission respectively.

 [Section 21 inserted by No. 35 of 2000 s.
-10.]
+10; amended by No. 28 of 2015 s.
+27 and 69.]

 22. Persons not eligible to be members

-(1) A person is not eligible to be appointed as, or be, a member of the Conservation Commission if the person —
+(1) A person is not eligible to be appointed as, or be, a member of the Commission if the person —

-(a) is the CEO, a member of the staff of the Conservation Commission or an officer of the Department; or
+(a) is the CEO or an officer of the Department; or

 (b) holds office as a commissioner, the General Manager or a member of the staff of the Forest Products Commission; or